iswix-llc/iswix-tutorials/README.md

 # Prerequisites

-## This tutorial requires you to download and install:
+## These tutorials require you to download and install:

 * Microsoft Visual Studio
    * 2010 or higher.
 (2015 or 2017 highly reccomended.)